 Some dry cleaners have, in recent years switched from perc to synthetic petroleum.
 Many of these cleaners now tout their synthetic petroleum as “eco-friendly” and “green”.
 Even “organic”.

-Synthetic petroleum is a derivative of the manufacture of gasoline and is subject to the exact same restrictions as perc.
+Synthetic petroleum is a derivative of the manufacture of gasoline and is subject to the exactly the same restrictions as perc.

 That’s because, just like perc, synthetic petroleum is a volatile organic compound (VOC) that’s strictly regulated at the federal, state and local level regarding how it’s used and how it’s disposed of.